LBJ-Wade/LSSEFT/README.md

 # Releases

-The current release of *LSSEFT* is 2017.1.
-This release can be identified via a DOI linking to a deposit at [zenodo.org](https://zenodo.org).
-That same .tar.gz archives for each release are available directly from GitHub, but for citations please use the [zenodo.org](https://zenodo.org) versions.
+The current release of *LSSEFT* is 2017.1, and can be identified via a DOI linking to a deposit at [zenodo.org](https://zenodo.org).
+The same .tar.gz archives for each release are available directly from GitHub, but for citations please use the [zenodo.org](https://zenodo.org) versions.

 - 2017.1 (x March 2017) Source code DOI:xxx

 # How to install and use *LSSEFT*

-To obtain the source code, either clone this repository or download a release as tar archive.
+To obtain the source code, either clone this repository or download a release as a tar archive.
 The build process is managed by [CMake](https://cmake.org) and requires at least version 3.0.
-It is easiest to build in a separate directory; the name doesn't matter, and `build` is as good as any other.
+It is easiest to build in a separate directory.
+The name doesn't matter, and `build` is as good as any other.
 Create this directory at the top level, change into it, and then run `cmake` specifying that you wish to build with the `Release` configuration: